VirtusProVM/VirtusProVM/README.md

 - “ Code is like humor.
 When you have to explain it, it’s bad.”

 - 👋 Hi, I’m @VirtusProVM
-- 👀 I’m interested in Java Programming,PHP,JS and JQuery
+- 👀 I’m interested in Java Programming and Database Programming.

 My soft skills are:
 - creativity